-DEVELOPMENT OBJECTIVE ACTIVITIES EXPECTED RESULTS STATUS Countries have developed their national quality infrastructure 7.1 - Initiate development of new Indonesian national standard related to water faucets, based on existing international standards.
-(Pending confirmation from USAID that the SA2 can work in the Philippines) 7.2 Conduct review of National Building Code of the Philippines (NBCP), Philippine Green Building Code (PGBC) and current technical regulations related to water efficiency 7.3 - Develop a Standard Action Plan identifying international product standards that will establish baseline and "reach" efficiency standards for plumbing products in the Philippines (PAC) 7.4- Conduct review of the Philippines legal requirements for the import and conformity assessment of plumbing products Work with the National Standardisation Agency of Indonesia (BSN) to prepare a draft Indonesian national standard (SNI) related to water faucets and convene a Technical Committee meeting (Indonesia) Developed Standards Action Plan (Philippines) Identified challenges in current conformity assessment scheme impacting water efficiency (e.g. testing waivers for importers, post-sampling adjustments) Developed Conformity Assessment Action Plan (Philippines) Indonesia activities are underway.
-Standard development and publication expected to be complete Year 4.
-8.3 - Conduct training with participants from 15+ Indian water utilities in Mumbai and Hyderabad 3.
+(Pending confirmation from USAID that the SA2 can work in the Philippines) 7.2 Conduct review of National Building Code of the Philippines (NBCP), Philippine Green Building Code (PGBC) and current technical regulations related to water efficiency 7.3 - Develop a Standard Action Plan identifying international product standards that will establish baseline and "reach" efficiency standards for plumbing products in the Philippines technical regulations 7.4- Conduct review of the Philippines legal requirements for the import and conformity assessment of plumbing products Technical Committee meeting (Indonesia) 2.
+Developed Standards Action Plan (Philippines) 3.
+Identified challenges in current conformity assessment scheme impacting water efficiency (e.g. testing waivers for importers, post-sampling adjustments) 4.
+Developed Conformity Assessment Action Plan (Philippines) 8.3 - Conduct training with participants from 15+ Indian water utilities in Mumbai and Hyderabad 3.
 Training workshop achieves attendance within 10% of expectations (at least 15 utilities participating in the training with at least 2 staff attending from each utility) 4.
-Copies of 14 AWWA Utility Management Standards are shared with each training participant India workshops are underway and expected to be complete in Year 4.
-Countries have COVID-19 plans that leverage their NQI in a trade-facilitating manner 12.9 - Tier One GRP Implementation (foundational): Gap Analysis and Stakeholder Assessment (Q3 2022 - Q2 2023) 12.10 - Tier Two Local Meetings/Trainings (Q3 2022 - Q2 2023) 12.11 - Tier Two Regional Meetings/Trainings I. Publication of a unified Tier One report that includes the analyses and literature reviews from all project countries.
+Copies of 14 AWWA Utility Management Standards are shared with each training participant Concluded Countries have COVID-19 plans that leverage their NQI in a trade-facilitating manner 12.9 - Tier One GRP Implementation (foundational): Gap Analysis and Stakeholder Assessment (Q3 2022 - Q2 2023) 12.10 - Tier Two Local Meetings/Trainings (Q3 2022 - Q2 2023) 12.11 - Tier Two Regional Meetings/Trainings I. Publication of a unified Tier One report that includes the analyses and literature reviews from all project countries.
 2. Publication of maps of stakeholders in the Project Countries responsible for and involved in the implementation of (1) GRP, or (2) medical device regulations, standards, and requirements.
 3. Host Tier One and Two meetings/trainings at the local and regional levels.
-This includes: COVID-19 Medical Device regulatory In implementation review conference on the sidelines of the IMDRF (Virtual)
+This includes: COVID-19 Medical Device regulatory review conference on the sidelines of the IMDRF (Virtual) Tentative Tier Two Regional Meeting/Training, Vietnam (Virtual) In implementation

-- Tentative Tier Two Regional Meeting/Training, Vietnam (Virtual) - Tentative Tier Two Local Meeting/Training, Vietnam (Virtual)
+Tentative Tier Two Local Meeting/Training, Vietnam (Virtual)